DimChris0/LoRa/README.md

 prefetch:

   Info:

   Each time you turn on your computer, Windows keeps track of the way your computer starts and which programs you commonly open.
   Windows saves this information as a number of small files in the prefetch folder.
   The next time you turn on your computer, Windows refers to these files to help speed the start process.

 With this we can identify the processes that start with booting our system and see if there is anything malicious.
-The output foramt is csv and the results are located in \LoRa\win32\w1000\data\prefetch-{name of client pc}\{folder with latest time stamp}
+The output format is csv and the results are located in \LoRa\win32\w1000\data\prefetch-{name of client pc}\{folder with latest time stamp}

-triage: Collects triage information from the endpoint by checking Sysinternal / third-party / BATCH files Checks if Mcaffe epo agent is installed and if not an exception is raised which is normal.
+triage: Collects triage information from the endpoint by checking Sysinternal / third-party / BATCH files Checks if Mcafee epo agent is installed and if not an exception is raised which is normal.

 web-hist: Collects the web history from various internet browsers and outputs it in a different csv file for each user.